 The 2020 "40 Under 40" competition is now open for entries.
 To be eligible, entrants must be under the age of 40 as of August 31, 2020.
 Entries are due

 April 17, 2020 DEADLINE EXTENDED: MAY 15, 2020.
-(Note: one hardcopy of the submission must be mailed to BD+C's offices at the address listed below).
+(Note: one hardcopy of the submission must be mailed to BD+C's offices at the address listed below We are now accepting completely digital submissions).

 There are three important documents to review as part of the 40 Under 40 entry process: